Whey

-Whey is the liquid remaining after milk has been curdled and strained.
+Whey, also known as milk serum, is the liquid remaining after milk has been curdled and strained.
 It is a byproduct of the manufacturing of cheese or casein and has several commercial uses.
-Sweet whey is a byproduct resulting from the manufacture of rennet types of hard cheese, like cheddar or Swiss cheese.
-Acid whey (also known as sour whey) is a byproduct brought out during the making of acid types of dairy products, such as strained yogurt.
+Sweet whey is a byproduct of the making of rennet types of hard cheese, like cheddar or Swiss cheese.
+Acid whey (also known as sour whey) is a byproduct of the making of acidic dairy products such as strained yogurt.